Taking Lives (film)

 Taking Lives is a 2004 American psychological thriller film directed by D. J. Caruso and starring Angelina Jolie and Ethan Hawke, with supporting roles by Kiefer Sutherland, Olivier Martinez, Tchéky Karyo, Jean-Hugues Anglade, and Gena Rowlands.
-Loosely adapted from the 1999 novel by Michael Pye, the film centers on an enigmatic serial killer who takes on the identities of his victims.
+Written by Jon Bokenkamp and loosely adapted from the 1999 novel by Michael Pye, the film centers on an enigmatic serial killer who takes on the identities of his victims.

-The film was shot on location in Montreal and Quebec City, Quebec.
-The original music score was composed by Philip Glass and the main title's theme was composed by Walter Werzowa of the electronica group Edelweiss.

 The film was released in the United States on March 19, 2004, by Warner Bros.
 Pictures.
+It received generally negative reviews from critics, but was a moderate commercial success.

 Plot

 In 1983, teenagers Martin Asher and Matt Soulsby meet on a bus to Mont-Laurier, Quebec.
 The bus breaks down, and the two acquire a car, which soon blows a tire.
 As Matt changes the tire, Martin comments that they are about the same height and kicks him into the path of an oncoming truck, killing both him and the driver.
 Taking Matt's guitar and clothes, Martin continues on foot, singing in a voice similar to Matt's.

-Twenty one years later, FBI profiler Illeana Scott is summoned by Inspector Leclair to help Montreal authorities in apprehending a serial killer who assumes his victims’ identities, enabling him to travel undetected across North America.
+21 years later, American FBI profiler Illeana Scott is summoned to Montreal by SPVM Inspector LeClair, to assist the local authorities in apprehending a serial killer who assumes his victims’ identities, enabling him to travel undetected across North America.

 Illeana interviews art dealer James Costa, an eyewitness to the killer's most recent murder.
-He makes a drawing of the killer, so the authorities track down the suspect's apartment, finding a decaying corpse chained in the ceiling.
-Martin's mother Rebecca claims to have seen her son – believed dead in Matt's place years earlier – alive on a ferry to Quebec City, leading to the body buried as Martin being exhumed for forensic examination, and he becomes the primary suspect.
+He makes a drawing of the killer, so the authorities track down the suspect's apartment, finding a decaying corpse chained to the ceiling.
+Martin's mother, Rebecca, claims to have seen her son, believed dead in Matt's place years earlier, alive on a ferry to Quebec City, leading to the body buried as Martin being exhumed for forensic examination, and he becomes the primary suspect.

 At Rebecca's home, Illeana questions her about her son, learning that Martin was an unwanted child who became unstable after the death of his favored twin brother.
 Illeana finds a hidden passageway behind a cabinet leading to Martin's secret room, where she is attacked by a hidden assailant, who escapes before she can identify him.

 Illeana deduces that Asher targets his victims to live as someone different than himself and that his latest target is James after his apartment is ransacked.
 He is used in a sting operation to lure Asher, but the trap fails.

 During a show at his gallery, James is attacked by an assailant, presumed to be Asher, whom Illeana tries to apprehend but loses in the crowd.
 The police prepare to move James out of town, but he is confronted by the assailant, who attacks him and kills his police escort before driving away with James at gunpoint.
-Illeana gives chase and causes the car to crash and explode just as James manages to escape.
+Illeana gives chase, causing the car to crash and explode just as James manages to escape.